-The Group's primary non-trading related exposures to foreign currency risk arise as a result of the translation effect on its respective net assets in foreign operations, intragroup foreign-denominated debt and foreign-denominated cash exposures and accruals.
+The Group's primary non-trading related exposures to foreign currency risk arise as a result of the translation effect on its net assets in foreign operations, intragroup foreign-denominated debt and foreign-denominated cash exposures and accruals.

-The Issuer has exposure to changes in its share price arising from the equity-linked remuneration contractual commitments and post-employment obligation risk through the requirement to contribute as an employer to an underfunded defined benefit plan.
-Total expenses recognised in SBSA staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,553 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021 was R1.7 billion.
-Total expenses recognised in the Issuer staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,927 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021 was R438 million.
-The amount recognised as an asset in the Issuer's Statement of Financial Position as at 31 December 2021 for pension and other post-employment benefits was R1,437 million.
-The amount of pension and other post-employment benefits recognised as a liability in the Issuer's Statement of Financial Position as at 31 December 2021 was R1,073 million.
+The Issuer has exposure to changes in SBG's share price arising from the equity-linked remuneration contractual commitments and post-employment obligation risk through the requirement to contribute as an employer to an underfunded defined benefit plan.
+Total expenses recognised in SBSA staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,553 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021, was R1.7 billion.
+Total expenses recognised in SBG staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1.7 billion.
+Total expenses recognised in SBG staff costs for own equity-linked transactions for the year ended 31 December 2021 was R1,927 million and the total liability recognised in other liabilities for own equity-linked transactions for the year ended 31 December 2021 was R1,927 million and the total liability recognised in other liabilities for own equity-linked transactions as at 31 December 2021 was R438 million.
+The amount recognised as an asset in SBG's Statement of Financial Position as at 31 December 2021 for pension and other post-employment benefits was R1,437 million.
+The amount of pension and other post-employment benefits recognised as a liability in SBG's Statement of Financial Position as at 31 December 2021 was R1,073 million.

-In addition, the Issuer, through its shareholding in Liberty Holdings Limited ("Liberty"), is exposed to insurance risk.
-The Issuer increased its shareholding in Liberty in February 2022 to 100 per cent. from the 53.62 per cent. held as at 31 December 2021 (for more information, see the section titled "Description of Standard Bank Group Limited - Business of SBG - Liberty Holdings Limited ("Liberty")" of the Issuer Disclosure Schedule).
-The Group's share of Liberty's headline earnings for the year ended 31 December 2021 was -R419 million, which equates to -1.7 per cent. of the Issuer's total headline earnings.
+In addition, SBG, through its shareholding in Liberty Holdings Limited ("Liberty"), is exposed to insurance risk.
+SBG increased its shareholding in Liberty in February 2022 to 100 per cent. from the 53.62 per cent. held as at 31 December 2021.
+The Group's share of Liberty's headline earnings for the year ended 31 December 2021 was R419 million, which equates to -1.7 per cent. of SBG's total headline earnings.
 The Group's Liberty business unit provides life insurance products and services through Liberty Group Limited, a subsidiary of Liberty.
 Market risk within the Group's life insurance business is split into three categories: